StepheeGee/cookie-stand/README.md

 ## Salmon Cookies

-I really don't know what I'm doing here.
-But I know what I'm trying to do.
-I'm trying to create JS Object literals for each shop location that Pat owns.
-I assigned properties to each object.
-And then I organized and structured the data for each location.
-Then, I used the objects to calculate and render sales data (in the sales.html document) by using two functions, respectively, caculateSales and renderSales.
+I've created a dynamic webpage for Pat's cookies.
+A large component of this assignment required me to write JS code to establish a class to model store locations, generates sales data for each location, dynamically builds an HTML table with the specified header and footer, and populates the table with the sales data rows for each store.

 ### Author: Stephanie G Johnson